isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

 You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.

-###### Overview of Ang Mo Kio Secondary School’s Sexuality Education Programme for 2023
+**OVERVIEW OF ANG MO KIO SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2024**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.